damianhakert/damianhakert.github.io/source/handbook/index.md

 may be interested in one of the current [Job Openings](https://about.gitlab.com/jobs/).
 To help us grow the team with exceptional people, we have referral bonuses that work as follows:

-1. If you refer a great candidate and she/he is hired, then you receive a $1,000 bonus once the new team member has been with the company for 3 months.
+1. If you refer a great candidate and they are hired, then you receive a $1,000 bonus once the new team member has been with the company for 3 months.
 1. If the new team member receives a [discretionary bonus](#discretionary-bonuses) within the first 6 months of their hire, then you *also* get a $1,000 bonus.